 - And what will Parliaments need to look like in 2030 to ensure we hit the Net Zero commitments in the 2040s?

-A full event report will appear online in due course.
-In the meantime, our colleagues from the Scottish Parliament Information Centre produced a blog outlining the key issues raised.
+Our colleagues from the Scottish Parliament Information Centre produced a blog outlining the key issues raised.

 - Read the blog: The Scottish Parliament at COP26 – The role of Parliaments in tackling the Climate and Ecological emergencies – SPICe Spotlight | Solas air SPICe (spice-spotlight.scot)